Dicarbonyl: 1,3-Diketones

 Like other diketones, 1,3-diketones are versatile precursors to heterocycles.
-Hydrazine, for example, condenses to give pyrazoles.The conjugate base derived from 1,3-ketones can serve as ligand s to form metal acetylacetonate coordination complexes.
+The conjugate base derived from 1,3-ketones can serve as ligands to form metal acetylacetonate coordination complexes.
 In the DeMayo reaction 1,3-diketones react with alkenes in a photochemical pericyclic reaction to form (substituted) 1,5-diketones.

 Classically, 1,3-diketones are prepared by the Claisen condensation of a ketone with an ester.

 1,3-Diesters and diacids

 Malonic acid and its esters are the parent members of this class of dicarbonyls.
 Also common are the 2-substituted derivatives with the formula RCH(CO2R)2, which arise by C-alkylation of the conjugate base (the enolate) NaCH(CO2R)2.

 β-Keto-esters

 β-Keto-esters arise readily by the condensation of a pair of esters.
 A well known example is ethyl acetoacetate (although it is prepared by ethanolysis of ketene).

 1,4-Dicarbonyls

 1,4-Dialdehydes

 Succinaldehyde (CH2CHO)2 is the simplest and parent 1,4-dialdehyde.
 The aromatic derivative is phthalaldehyde.